ARCHIVE PROJECTS

 Bringing together over 20 local organisations, Whitstable Cares was a single place people who needed help could contact during the Covid-19 outbreak.

-Roma in the Lead/ Intergrated Communities
+Roma in the Lead/ Integrated Communities

 2017-2020